Research Centers

 Director: Kelly Simmons-Potter

-BWAC researchers are developing technology and standards to create flexible, efficient, reliable and secure wireless access and application solutions to support the tremendous growth in wireless data traffic.
-BWAC is funded by the National Science Foundation and works with industry and academic partners to pursue large-scale research programs and create new visions for the wireless industry.
+BWAC develops technologies and standards for flexible, secure and reliable wireless access to support growing data traffic.
+BWAC is funded by the National Science Foundation and supported through industry and academic partnerships.

 Director: Marwan Krunz